Colon & Rectal Surgery Fellowship

 Overview of the Colon & Rectal Surgery Fellowship Program

-The Division of Colon and Rectal Surgery at the University of Rochester Medical Center is a multifaceted practice that specializes in and cares for patients with diseases of the colon, rectum, and anus at several sites in Rochester, New York.
+The Division of Colon and Rectal Surgery at the University of Rochester Medical Center is a multifaceted practice that specializes in and cares for patients with diseases of the colon, rectum, and anus in Rochester, New York.
 The Division of Colon and Rectal Surgery is part of the University of Rochester Department of Surgery and the University of Rochester School of Medicine.
-The division currently consists of 6 full-time academic surgeons who are diplomats of the American Board of Surgery and the American Board of Colon and Rectal Surgery or the Royal College of Surgeons.
+The division currently consists of 5 full-time academic surgeons who are diplomats of the American Board of Surgery and the American Board of Colon and Rectal Surgery or the Royal College of Surgeons.

 Mission of the Colon & Rectal Surgery Fellowship Program

 The primary goal of this residency program is to prepare the resident to function as a qualified practitioner of colon and rectal surgery at the high level of performance expected of a board-certified specialist demonstrating competence in surgical skill, cognitive decision making and clinical management of the preoperative, operative, and postoperative patient with surgical disorders of the colon, rectum and anus.
 This level of performance is achieved by acquiring competence in the following 6 areas as defined by the ACGME: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.

 This is a an ACGME accredited fellowship program.

 Start Date: August 1- July 31